qgis/QGIS-Documentation/source/docs/training_manual/answers/answers.rst

 * Verify that the colors are changing as you expect them to change.
-* It is enough to select the :guilabel:`water` layer in the legend and then click on the |symbology|:sup:`Open the Layer Styling panel` button.
+* It is enough to select the :guilabel:`water` layer in the legend and then click on the |symbology| :sup:`Open the Layer Styling panel` button.
 Change the color with the one you want and best fits the water layer.

 .. image:: img/answer_water_blue.png
    :align: center

-.. note::  If you want to work on only one layer at a time and don't want the other layers to distract you, you can hide a layer by clicking in the check box next to its name in the Layers list.
+.. note::  If you want to work on only one layer at a time and don't want the other layers to distract you, you can hide a layer by clicking in the checkbox next to its name in the layers list.
 If the box is blank, then the layer is hidden.

 :ref:`Back to text <backlink-symbology-colors-1>`